 4. Your partner can’t talk to someone from the opposite sex

 You know it well.
-If you see your partner talking to someone from the gender they prefer sexually, all hell would break loose.
+If you see your partner talking to someone from the gender they prefer, all hell would break loose.
 Forget talking, even if they look at someone long enough for you to notice or talk about a friend or colleague with you, you can feel a gut-wrenching sense of jealousy build up inside.

-Any attention to the others triggers in you the insecurity that you’re not good enough or that your partner will either cheat on your or leave you for another person.
+Any attention to others triggers in you the insecurity that you’re not good enough or that your partner will either cheat on your or leave you for another person.

 5. Checking phone, social media shows jealousy in relationships

 Do you expect your partner to hand over their phone to you for scrutiny as and when you demand?
 Or do you check their phone secretly?
 Do you scan their social media activity with a fine-tooth comb?
 And then go and stalk every person who’s commented or reacted on their posts or whose posts your partner has engaged with?

 By doing this long enough, you inevitably find something or someone that disturbs you to no end.
 Even if there is no substantial reason for you to feel this way.
 It’s a classic sign that you’re being jealous in a relationship.

 Related Reading: 13 Signs Of A Controlling Woman To Watch Out For